Fight Destructive Development in West Arvada

 Traffic

 The development would house nearly 1000 residents in an area with no walkable amenities or public transit.
-The site is accessed by one single unlined stub road onto a busy section of 64th with currently no traffic light.
-The developers has conducted a traffic study estimating 2800 new vehicle trips per day from the complex, and Jefferson County has already commented that the current traffic study is not sufficient .
+The site is accessed by one single unlined stub road onto a busy section of 64th, currently with no traffic light.
+The developer has conducted a traffic study estimating 2800 new vehicle trips per day from the complex, and Jefferson County has already commented that the current traffic study is not sufficient.
 There is also high concern for considerable spillover and through traffic in the surrounding neighborhoods

 Emergency Access and Egress